 Funding Right-of-way acquisition and construction are currently unfunded

 Segment 3 features the construction, widening and/or replacement of 25 bridges.
 In addition to 26 existing stormwater ponds, crews will build nine new ponds.

 Boundaries Interstate 4 (I-4) from 1 mile east of S.R.
 434 in Longwood to east of U.S. 17-92 at the Seminole-Volusia county line.

 Funding Funded for right-of-way acquisition in 2021

 Special features The interchanges at Lake Mary Boulevard and C.R.
 46A will become diverging diamonds – a time-tested way to minimize congestion.

-I-4 Ultimate is the 21-mile reconstruction project that is completely rebuilding the interstate from west of the Kirkman Road interchange in Orange County to east of S.R.
-434 in Seminole County.
+I-4 Ultimate is the 21-mile reconstruction project that is completely rebuilding the interstate from west of the Kirkman Road (State Road 435) interchange in Orange County to east of State Road 434 in Seminole County.
 This separate project broke ground in 2015 and is expected to finish in 2021.
 The project will connect seamlessly with the north and south segments of I-4 Beyond the Ultimate.

 Segment 2 of the I-4 Beyond the Ultimate project picks up right where the I-4 Ultimate project leaves off.
-Motorists will have seamless travel while driving on I-4 through the three interchanges within Segment 2.
+Motorists will have seamless travel while driving on Interstate 4 (I-4) through the three interchanges within Segment 2.

 Segment 2 features the construction, widening and/or replacement of 23 bridges.
 In addition to 13 existing stormwater ponds, the crews will build an additional nine new ponds.